Duality (mathematics): Dimension-reversing dualities

-From any three-dimensional polyhedron, one can form a planar graph, the graph of its vertices and edges.
+From any convex three-dimensional polyhedron, one can form a planar graph, the graph of its vertices and edges.
 The dual polyhedron has a dual graph, a graph with one vertex for each face of the polyhedron and with one edge for every two adjacent faces.
 The same concept of planar graph duality may be generalized to graphs that are drawn in the plane but that do not come from a three-dimensional polyhedron, or more generally to graph embeddings on surfaces of higher genus: one may draw a dual graph by placing one vertex within each region bounded by a cycle of edges in the embedding, and drawing an edge connecting any two regions that share a boundary edge.
 An important example of this type comes from computational geometry: the duality for any finite set S of points in the plane between the Delaunay triangulation of S and the Voronoi diagram of S. As with dual polyhedra and dual polytopes, the duality of graphs on surfaces is a dimension-reversing involution: each vertex in the primal embedded graph corresponds to a region of the dual embedding, each edge in the primal is crossed by an edge in the dual, and each region of the primal corresponds to a vertex of the dual.
 The dual graph depends on how the primal graph is embedded: different planar embeddings of a single graph may lead to different dual graphs.
 Matroid duality is an algebraic extension of planar graph duality, in the sense that the dual matroid of the graphic matroid of a planar graph is isomorphic to the graphic matroid of the dual graph.

 A kind of geometric duality also occurs in optimization theory, but not one that reverses dimensions.
 A linear program may be specified by a system of real variables (the coordinates for a point in Euclidean space $\mathbb R^n$), a system of linear constraints (specifying that the point lie in a halfspace; the intersection of these halfspaces is a convex polytope, the feasible region of the program), and a linear function (what to optimize).
 Every linear program has a dual problem with the same optimal solution, but the variables in the dual problem correspond to constraints in the primal problem and vice versa.